Legislative Priorities

 Bills We’re Supporting

-This bill will allow spouses to be authorized to serve as paid caregivers in the MassHealth program for the provision of certain home-based care and services just as other relatives are already permitted to serve as paid caregivers.
+These bills are all working towards the same goal: to allow spouses to be authorized to serve as paid caregivers in the MassHealth program for the provision of certain home-based care and services.
+Other relatives are already permitted to serve as paid caregivers.

 Excited about our work?
 Get involved!